smart-data-models/dataModel.EnergyCIM/ACLineSegment/doc/spec.md

 ## List of properties

-- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `b0ch`: Zero sequence shunt (charging) susceptance, uniformly distributed, of the entire line section.
+- `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `b0ch`: Zero sequence shunt (charging) susceptance, uniformly distributed, of the entire line section.
 Default: 0.0  - `bch`: Positive sequence shunt (charging) susceptance, uniformly distributed, of the entire line section.
 This value represents the full charging over the full length of the line.
 Default: 0.0  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `g0ch`: Zero sequence shunt (charging) conductance, uniformly distributed, of the entire line section.
 Default: 0.0  - `gch`: Positive sequence shunt (charging) conductance, uniformly distributed, of the entire line section.
 Default: 0.0  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `r`: Positive sequence series resistance of the entire line section.
 Default: 0.0  - `r0`: Zero sequence series resistance of the entire line section.
 Default: 0.0  - `seeAlso`: list of uri pointing to additional resources about the item  - `shortCircuitEndTemperature`: Maximum permitted temperature at the end of SC for the calculation of minimum short-circuit currents.
 Used for short circuit data exchange according to IEC 60909 Default: 0.0  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI type.
 It has to be ACLineSegment  - `x`: Positive sequence series reactance of the entire line section.
 Default: 0.0  - `x0`: Zero sequence series reactance of the entire line section.
 Default: 0.0
 Required properties
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany. some properties can have wrong type.
 This was the case, pelase raise an issue or send mail to alberto.abella@fiware.org
 ## Data Model description of properties